LeeRinji/rinji-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently taking the Big Data Technology M.Sc. program in HKUST.
-My research interests are focused on computational social science, media bias and political polarization.
+I am currently taking the Big Data Technology M.Sc. program in HKUST, and I will get into the Sociology PhD program in 2021 fall.
+My research interests are focused on computational social science and social networks.

-Now, I am seeking for M.Phil. or Ph.D. position in social science field.